PsyTeachR/mcs-conv/docs/03-loading-data.md

 ### Getting data ready to work with

 In this chapter you will learn how to load the packages required to work with the data.
 You'll then load the data into R Studio before getting it organised into a sensible format that relates to our research question.
-If you can't remember what packages are, go back and revise \@ref(packages).
+If you can't remember what packages are, go back and revise Programming Basics.

 ### Activity 1: Set-up